Parenting Skills for Infants I

 Just as we do, our children have feelings and experience difficult situations.
 By actively listening and participating with our child as they talk about it, it demonstrates to them that we do care, we want to help and we have similar experiences of our own that they can draw from.
 Remember, respond – don’t react.

-Listening is one of the main parenting abilities to apply.
+Listening is one of the main parenting skills for infants I to apply.

 «Because» Just Isn’t the Answer